 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by a third party administrator.
-The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.
+The plan is administered by CPI Qualified Plan Consultants, Inc. The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.